Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 Why Your Brain Overweights Losses

 Loss aversion likely evolved as a survival mechanism.
 For early humans, losing resources (food, shelter, safety) could be fatal.
 Gaining extra resources was nice but rarely life-or-death.
 The brain adapted to prioritize threat avoidance over opportunity seeking.
+This is one of several cognitive biases that affect goal achievement; for a wider survey see our roundup of cognitive biases that sabotage habits.

 Brain imaging studies confirm this.
 Losses activate the amygdala, the brain's threat detection center, more intensely than equivalent gains activate reward circuits.
 Your brain literally treats losing $5 more like a threat than gaining $5 feels like a reward.

-The 2:1 Ratio in Action
+The 2 to 1 Ratio in Action

 Kahneman and Tversky tested this with simple gambles.
 When offered a coin flip where you could win $X or lose $Y, most people only accepted when the potential gain was at least twice the potential loss.